Adding or Removing a Domestic Partner

 health coverage, if your domestic partner is also on the plan.

 - If you are enrolling your domestic partner’s child(ren), you must provide a copy of their birth certificate in order to show their relationship to your domestic partner.

-In response to the national emergency, you have up to 1 year from the event date to provide documentation for the Qualified Life Event.
-When the national emergency ends, you will have 60 days from the date of your signed affidavit or state registration to turn in a copy of your documentation and make changes to your benefit elections.
+You have 60 days from the date of your signed affidavit or state registration to turn in a copy of your documentation and make changes to your benefit elections.
 Any change you make must be consistent with the qualifying life event change.
 Your new elections will be effective the 1st of the month after you have submitted your documentation.